-Two of the most common approaches for dropshipping on Shopify are to seek out a supplier located in North America, or anywhere else in the world, using supplier databases or to seek out a Shopify app that connects you and your store to thousands of suppliers.
+Two of the most common approaches for dropshipping are to seek out a supplier located in North America (or anywhere else in the world) using supplier databases, or to seek out an app that connects you and your store to thousands of suppliers.

-For the latter, we recommend Oberlo, a marketplace developed by Shopify that helps independent business owners find products to sell.
-With Oberlo, you can browse AliExpress and import the products that pique your interest directly to Oberlo—which is connected to your Shopify store—with the click of a button.
+For the latter, we recommend DSers, a Shopify app that helps independent business owners find products to sell.
+With DSers, you can browse AliExpress and import the products that pique your interest directly to DSers—which is connected to your Shopify store—with the click of a button.

-Once a customer buys a product, you’ll be able to fulfill their order in the Oberlo app.
-Fortunately, Oberlo automates this process.
-As the store owner, all you have to do is check that the details are correct and click the “‘order”’ button.
-The product is then sent directly from the AliExpress dropshipping supplier to the customer—wherever in the world they may be.
+Once a customer buys a product, you’ll be able to fulfill their order in the DSers app.
+Fortunately, DSers automates this process.
+As the store owner, all you have to do is check that the details are correct and click the Order button.
+The product is then sent directly from the AliExpress supplier to the customer—wherever in the world they may be.

 Benefits of dropshipping

-With the dropshipping model, you don’t have to purchase a product unless you’ve already made the sale and have been paid by the customer.
-Without significant up-front inventory investments, it’s possible to start sourcing products and launch a successful dropshipping business with very little money.
-And because you’re not committed to selling-through any inventory purchased up front, like in a traditional retail business, there’s less risk involved in starting a dropshipping store.
+With the drop shipping model, you don’t have to purchase a product unless you’ve already made the sale and have been paid by the customer.
+Without significant upfront inventory investments, it’s possible to start sourcing products and become a successful dropshipper with very little money.
+And because you’re not committed to selling through any inventory purchased upfront, like in a traditional retail business, there’s less risk involved in starting a dropshipping store.